Arithmetic and birational properties of linear spaces on intersections of two quadrics: Fano schemes of linear spaces and hyperbolic reductions of pencils of quadrics

 \begin{cor} Over a field $k$ of characteristic $0$, let $X$ be a smooth complete intersection of two quadrics in $\P^N$.
 Let $0\leq r<\frac{N}{2}-2$.
 Then $\Br(k)\rightarrow \Br(F_r(X))$ is surjective. \end{cor} \begin{proof} The Leray spectral sequence yields an exact sequence:

-Corollary \ref{thm:fano-scheme-rational}\eqref{item:Ci} shows that $F_r(X_{\kbar})$ is rational, hence $\Br(F_r(X_{\kbar}))=0$.
+Corollary \ref{cor:fano-scheme-rational}\eqref{item:Ci} shows that $F_r(X_{\kbar})$ is rational, hence $\Br(F_r(X_{\kbar}))=0$.
 Moreover, we have $\Pic(F_r(X_{\kbar}))=\Z$ by \cite[Corollaire 3.5]{DebarreManivel98}, where the Galois group acts trivially, thus $H^1(k,\Pic(F_r(X_\kbar)))=0$.
 The result is now immediate from the above exact sequence. \end{proof}

-A conjecture of Colliot-Th\'el\`ene states that the Brauer--Manin obstruction is the only obstruction to the Hasse principle for smooth projective rationally connected varieties over a number field.
-By Corollary \ref{cor:brauer-surjective}, the conjecture predicts the Hasse principle for rational points on $F_r(X)$ for smooth complete intersections of two quadrics $X\subset \P^N$ and $0\leq r<\frac{N}{2}-2$. \end{rem}
+\begin{rems} \begin{enumerate} \item A conjecture of Colliot-Th\'el\`ene states that the Brauer--Manin obstruction is the only obstruction to the Hasse principle for smooth projective rationally connected varieties over a number field.
+By Corollary \ref{cor:brauer-surjective}, the conjecture predicts the Hasse principle for rational points on $F_r(X)$ for smooth complete intersections of two quadrics $X\subset \P^N$ and $0\leq r<\frac{N}{2}-2$. \item If the assumptions on \(r\) in Corollary~\ref{cor:brauer-surjective} do not hold, then in general the Hasse principle fails for \(F_r(X)\).
+For \(N=2g\), \(r=g-2\), and \(g=2\), degree 4 del Pezzo surfaces do not satisfy the Hasse principle \cite{BSD-dP4}.
+For \(N=2g+1\) and \(r=g-1\), this is related to the Tate--Shafarevich group of the Jacobian of \(C\), see \cite[Section 8]{BGW} (see also \cite{FreiJi} for an explicit example when \(g=2\)). \item For \(0\leq r\leq \lfloor \frac{N}{2}\rfloor -4\), the proof of Corollary~\ref{cor:fano-scheme-rational}\eqref{item:p-adic} shows that \(F_r(X)(\bb Q_p)\neq\emptyset\).
+However, \(F_r(X)\) may not have \(\bb R\)-points in general; see Lemma~\ref{lem:width-frequency}\eqref{item:fano-width}. \end{enumerate} \end{rems}